 Lantern clock restoration

-French clock movements
+French clock styles and movements

-An Irish clock restorer once told me that when he was young in the 1920s there were so many worthless back slate clock cases that they were sold for hardcore for the roads!
+An Irish clock restorer once told me, that when he was young in the 1920s, there were so many worthless back slate clock cases that they were sold for hardcore for the roads!

 The English fusee

-The repair and restoration of the clock included the replacement of the domed glass, the bezel was completely bent and had to be remade and the movement had bent shafts and the brass plates had become badly distorted.
+The repair and restoration of the clock included the replacement of the domed glass, and the bezel, which was completely bent (and had to be remade).
+The movement also had bent shafts, and the brass plates had become badly distorted.
 Below you can see a picture of the restored clock.

-This clock restoration was undertaken in such a way that when the client received it back he said it looked much better than before the accident.
+This clock restoration was undertaken in such a way that when the client received it back, he said it looked much better than before the accident!

 Please contact us regarding any clock